 - Replacement of essential personal belongings due to fire or natural disaster

-- Tuition, fees, books, health insurance, and study abroad costs
+- Tuition, room, board, fees, books, health insurance, and study abroad costs

 - Non-essential personal bills

 - Parking tickets, library fines, or other expenses mistakenly incurred

 Any Lake Forest College student may apply for emergency funds.
 Each applicant must meet the following criteria:

 - Demonstrate financial hardship

 - Experience an emergency, accident, illness, or other unforeseen event among the “covered” examples above

 - Be currently enrolled as a full-time or part-time, degree-seeking student.